yangga/react-native-image-utils/README.md

 ------ | -----------
-cropPerspective | cropping by perspective cropRoundedCorner | cropping rounded image scaleCSB | scaling color by Contrast, Saturation and Brightness transOrientRotate | rotating image by 90 degrees (90, 180, 270 only) proxy | single command calling proxies | multiful command calling
+cropPerspective | cropping by perspective cropRoundedCorner | cropping rounded image scaleCSB | scaling color by Contrast, Saturation and Brightness.
+(In developping.
+It makes different result on ios and android.) transOrientRotate | rotating image by 90 degrees (90, 180, 270 only) proxy | single command calling proxies | multiful command calling

+> and, you can check any interfaces and parameters in `index.d.ts` file.

+## Contribution
+Welcome to anyone.